matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 #### What does the batch send endpoint do behind the scenes?

 This section explains the homeserver magic that happens when someone uses the `/batch_send` endpoint.
-If you're just trying to understand how the "insertion", "batch", "marker" events work, you might want to just skip down to the room DAG breakdown which incrementally explains how everything fits together.
+If you're just trying to understand how the `m.room.insertion`, `m.room.batch`, `m.room.marker` events work, you might want to just skip down to the room DAG breakdown which incrementally explains how everything fits together.

- 1. An "insertion" event for the batch is added to the start of the batch.
+ 1. An `m.room.insertion` event for the batch is added to the start of the batch.
     This will be the starting point of the next batch and holds the `next_batch_id` that we return in the batch send response.
 The application service passes this as `?batch_id`
- 1. A "batch" event is added to the end of the batch.
+ 1. A `m.room.batch` event is added to the end of the batch.
 This is the event that connects to an insertion event by `?batch_id`.
- 1. If `?batch_id` is not specified (usually only for the first batch), create a base "insertion" event as a jumping off point from `?prev_event_id` which can be added to the end of the `events` list in the response.
+ 1. If `?batch_id` is not specified (usually only for the first batch), create a base `m.room.insertion` event as a jumping off point from `?prev_event_id` which can be added to the end of the `events` list in the response.
  1. All of the events in the historical batch get a content field, `"m.historical": true`, to indicate that they are historical at the point of